wesamoyo/Cra/README.md

+Cra
-Cra: AI-Powered Full-Stack Web Development in the Browser Cra is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
+AI-Powered Full-Stack Web Development in the Browser Cra is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Cra codebase, click here to get started!

 What Makes Cra Different